 A small bottle of water is given to each person

-Stops include opportunity for a restroom break
+Stops include an opportunity for a restroom breaks